Whether you're a young company or an industry veteran, knowing your target market is key to success. Use these 4 B2B segmentation approaches for...

 We grew up in an age of instant gratification.

 We know exactly what we want, we're used to getting it as soon as we want it, and we'll move quickly to achieve it.
 If incentivized properly, you'll be shocked at how fast you'll start seeing results.
 Want that deal closed tomorrow?
 Want that person on the phone today?
 Want that blog post done by noon?
 Your best chance is to give it to the 20-Something on your team, and you'll see the finished product in no time.
 Millennials have a sense of urgency that is fantastic and motivational.

 Tip: Set deadlines with millennials or they'll constantly tweak — if you need to get stuff done, limit the amount of time required to finish the project.
 I'll talk more about this in the future post about using "SCRUM" meetings to manage the team.

 Give us a computer, some speedy wi-fi, a little bit of background information, and we'll most likely learn new things about your prospects and customers through digital self-education.
 There is no one we can’t find, no Google phrase we can’t crack.
 Information fuels us, and we're mighty good at finding exactly what we're looking for.

 Tip: Encourage social media use instead of prohibiting it to ensure that you’re getting in front of more qualified prospects.

-Ability to learn new things - I usually introduce some challenges early in the interview, and provide some hints at solutions.
-Then during the interview I test if they are willing to explore ideas to solve the challenges, and how fast they are able to brainstorm with me through the problem solving.
-I prevent asking pure IQ or mind game questions, since problem solving in startups is more a combination of individual smarts and ability to brainstorm with others and participate in group creativity.
+- Ability to learn new things - I usually introduce some challenges early in the interview, and provide some hints at solutions.
+Then during the interview, I test if they are willing to explore ideas to solve the challenges, and how fast they are able to brainstorm with me through the problem-solving.
+I prevent asking pure IQ or mind game questions since problem-solving in startups is more a combination of individual smarts and the ability to brainstorm with others and participate in group creativity.
 Again, when I ask them to get hub-spot inbound certified before the interview this is also a great way to test their ability to learn something new fast.